blaenk/site/input/notes/clojure-web-development.markdown

 # Deployment

 Clojure web applications are generally packaged and deployed as servlets.
-Servlets are Java classes that extend the `javax.servlet.http.HttpServlet`{.path} base class, which itself defines an interface for handling HTTP requests.
+Servlets are Java classes that extend the <span class="path">javax.servlet.http.HttpServlet</span> base class, which itself defines an interface for handling HTTP requests.
 Servlets can be deployed to one of many application servers.
 Application servers usually provide multitenancy, so that multiple applications can be deployed to the same application server.
 Most application servers are also web servers, but it's possible to proxy to a dedicated web server as well.

 A Clojure web application using Ring, for example, can produce a servlet wrapper at runtime and hand that to the application server that runs embedded within the same process.